Richelieu

 Eglise Notre-Dame de Richelieu

-The main church "Eglise Notre Dame" remains in much the same condition as when it was first built, and the timber framed market hall is still used for the weekly market.
+The main church "Eglise Notre Dame" remains in much the same condition as when it was first built, much like the timber framed market hall which is still used for the weekly market.

 The town was originally moated, but today most of this area alongside the moats is now used by the householders, as gardens